MotoGP (2006 video game)

-MotoGP is a racing game released for the PlayStation Portable based on the 2005 and 2006 MotoGP seasons.
+MotoGP is a 2006 racing video game developed and published by Namco Bandai Games for the PlayStation Portable.
+It is the last MotoGP game to be released under the license offered to Namco, Namco Bandai's predecessor.
 MotoGP was developed by Namco Bandai Games and was released in 2006.
 The game received average reviews with most critics focusing towards the graphics and gameplay.

 Gameplay

-MotoGP is a racing game featuring motorcycles and riders seen in the 2005 and 2006 MotoGP seasons.
-The game features the game modes Arcade, Time Trial, One on One, Multiplayer, and Season (Career) mode.
+MotoGP is a racing game featuring motorcycles and riders seen in the 2005 MotoGP season, with 2006 content added in the European release.
+The game features the game modes Arcade (single race), Time Trial, One on One, Multiplayer, and Season (Career) mode.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 IGN said: "The season mode is as basic as it gets, and there isn't much besides that.
 The riding mechanics are fantastic, however, and that's what makes the game a nice pickup for motorcycle racing fans".
 In Japan, Famitsu gave it a score of two eights, one seven, and one eight, for a total of 31 out of 40.